aadisalimani/VMinion-Breakout-PCB/README.md

 Please note that the "VMinion Breakout PCB" is currently in a **beta phase**.
 It's constantly being updated and improved.
 Use this mod at your own risk.
 The rest of the parts (printed casing, mounting parts, etc.) will come soon.

 ## Open Source
-Everything related to this project is open-source.
+Everything related to this project will be open-source.
 Contributions, suggestions, and improvements are always welcome.

 ## Bill of Materials (BOM)
 A work-in-progress BOM is available [here](https://docs.google.com/spreadsheets/d/1l2unTY74QwLAbzYWbJA4JIBaFDDriVfRlH6mz4mGnKs/edit?usp=sharing).